 The M.A. in Political Science is a 36 hour, two-year, program.
 In addition, the Department also offers a dual degree program with the UA Law School that focuses on international affairs and law.
-Currently, the department offers regular courses among three subfields that include American Politics, Comparative Politics, and International Relations.
-All students must complete several research methods seminars to satisfy the degree requirements: a basic statistics class, a research design class and a seminar in public policy.
-In addition, all students are required to take at least once class in the area of American Politics and one class in either Comparative Politics or International Relations to facilitate discourse across the subfields in political science.
+Currently, the department offers regular courses among three subfields: American Politics, Comparative Politics, and International Relations.
+The core courses include three research methods seminars, at least one class in the area of American Politics and one class in either Comparative Politics or International Relations.
+The aim is to facilitate discourse across the subfields in political science.
 Finally, all students must either (1) complete six hours of thesis credit and defend the thesis, or (2) pass a written comprehensive examination.